This pressing boasts very good Hot Stamper sound from the first note to last – fairly quiet vinyl too

-Plenty of top notch songs that were later covered by other artists — I Got The Same Old Blues (which Bryan Ferry covered so well on The Bride Stripped Bare), Anyway The Wind Blows and Cajun Moon, to name a few.
+Plenty of top notch songs that were later covered by other artists — I Got The Same Old Blues, Anyway The Wind Blows and Cajun Moon, to name a few.

 An outstanding pressing of J.J.
 Cale’s debut, with solid Double Plus (A++) sound throughout – exceptionally QUIET vinyl too